lorinc/ai-pilot-assessment-engine/archive/obsolete_docs/CLEANUP_SUMMARY.md

 ## Archived Code Location

-All archived code is in `archive/phase2_placeholder/` with a README explaining:
+All archived code is in `archive/release2_placeholder/` with a README explaining:
 - Why it was archived
 - What it contained
-- How to use it as reference for Phase 2
+- How to use it as reference for Release 2

-**The code is NOT deleted** - just moved out of the way for clean Phase 1 completion.
+**The code is NOT deleted** - just moved out of the way for clean Release 1 completion.

 ---

 ## Next Steps

-1. **Phase 1 is complete** - Clean, tested, documented
+1. **Release 1 is complete** - Clean, tested, documented
-2. **Phase 2 can start fresh** - Use archived code as reference
+2. **Release 2 can start fresh** - Use archived code as reference
 3. **No blockers** - All tests passing, infrastructure ready

 ---